-We have applied for listing of our ordinary shares on the NASDAQ Global Market under the symbol "QURE."
+Our ordinary shares have been approved for listing on The NASDAQ Global Select Market under the symbol "QURE."

-Option to purchase additional shares We have granted to the underwriters an option, which is exercisable within 30 days from the date of this prospectus, to purchase an aggregate of up to an additional 690,000 ordinary shares.
+Option to purchase additional shares

+We have granted to the underwriters an option, which is exercisable within 30 days from the date of this prospectus, to purchase an aggregate of up to an additional 810,000 ordinary shares.
 See "Underwriting" for more information.